 Cover a baking pan with parchment paper or use a nonstick cookie sheet.
 Unroll dough sheets and sprinkle each with about a tablespoon of the cinnamon-sugar mix.

 Arrange into an oval shape.
 Press seams together to connect.
 Bake according to directions on Pillsbury package.
+EDIT: Add an extra 5 or 10 minutes depending on your oven.
+Check to make sure the inside is done.

 Soften ½ can of Pillsbury Cream Cheese icing.
 Have purple, green, gold sprinkles handy.